 In 2007 FaceReader 1.0 was released.
 Since then, a new FaceReader release has been brought to the market on annual basis, with FaceReader 8.0 being the current version released in januari of 2019.
 With every purchase of FaceReader you receive a complete software package with full customer support offered by VicarVision’s partner, Noldus.

 FaceReader ClientsFaceReader is used worldwide at more than 500 universities, research institutes, and companies in many markets, such as consumer behavior research, usability studies, psychology, educational research and market research.
-Please download the client list below for an overview or contact us directly for more information.

 Facial ExpressionsHappy, Sad, Angry, Surprised, Scared, Disgusted, ContemptNEW and Neutral.